aileencluo/aileencluo.github.io/index.md

   <!-- 右边：文字 -->
   <div class="about-right">
     <p>Hello!
 I’m Aileen.
 I am a PhD candidate in Philosophy at Stanford University, where I also pursue a PhD minor in Psychology.
 My research focuses on Kant’s theoretical philosophy, especially where it intersects with epistemology and the philosophy of psychology.
 I am equally drawn to the history and philosophy of psychology, as well as contemporary debates in cognitive science and artificial intelligence.
 Before turning to philosophy, I trained in law (LLB, LLM, and a practicing certificate in Hong Kong).
-Outside of academic work, I enjoy photography, film, rock music, and travel—but above all, I cherish time spent with my friends, my partner, and our cat, Galileo.</p>
+Outside of academic work, I enjoy photography, film, rock music, and travel—but above all, I cherish time spent with my friends, my partner and our cat, Galileo.</p>

   </div>